-Proponents of portfolio limits argue that such a step is needed to reduce the cost of the GSE subsidy to taxpayers, which takes the form not of annual appropriations, but of the assumption of risk, that is, the potential cost to the Treasury of having to bail out either Fannie or Freddie to avoid the possibility of a systemic catastrophe in the financial markets should either firm encounter serious difficulties.
+Proponents of portfolio limits have argued that such a step is needed to reduce the cost of the GSE subsidy to taxpayers, which takes the form not of annual appropriations, but of the assumption of risk, that is, the potential cost to the Treasury of having to bail out either Fannie or Freddie.
 Opponents argue that reducing the GSEs' interest earnings would mean less support for low- and moderate-income housing goals.

-The House bill in the 109th Congress, H.R.
-1461, authorized the new agency to require an enterprise to dispose of or acquire any asset or liability, if the agency determined that such action was consistent with the safe and sound operation of the enterprise, but did not include any provision that would have mandated shrinkage of the portfolios.
-Differences on this point were key to the failure of the 109th Congress to enact GSE reform legislation.
+House legislation in the 109th Congress did not contain portfolio limits.
+This was one of the key disagreements between House and Senate that prevented enactment of GSE reform.

-H.R.
-1427 represents a compromise position.
-The director of the new agency would be specifically directed to monitor portfolios, and would have the authority to direct an enterprise to acquire or dispose of any asset, without requiring a determination that such an action is consistent with the safe and sound operation of the enterprise.
+Section 325 of the House version of H.R.
+3221 represents a compromise position.
+The director of the new agency would be specifically directed to monitor portfolios, and would have the authority to direct an enterprise to acquire or dispose of any asset, without requiring a formal determination that such an action was consistent with the safe and sound operation of the enterprise.
+During committee and floor consideration of H.R.
+1427, two amendments were adopted that appear to constrain the regulator's authority to impose portfolio limits based on systemic risk concerns.
+In the amended version, the regulator is directed to establish portfolio standards by taking into consideration risks to the safety and soundness of Fannie and Freddie themselves, but not risks to the financial system that might arise from the GSEs' activities.